hynek/argon2-cffi-bindings/.github/CONTRIBUTING.md

 ---

-To avoid committing code that violates our style guide, we strongly advise you to install [*pre-commit*] [^dev] hooks:
+To avoid committing code that violates our style guide, we strongly encourage you to install [*pre-commit*] [^dev] hooks:

 ```console
 $ pre-commit install